Simulation-based inference with neural posterior estimation applied to X-ray spectral fitting -- III Deriving exact posteriors with dimension reduction and importance sampling: Results

 We use the auto-encoder with one hidden layer of width \(D/2\) (where \(D\) is the number of spectral bins) and a 64-dimensional output, yielding a compression ratio of approximately \(D/64\) (e.g., \(\sim 50\times\) for \(D\approx 3200\)).
 In Figure \ref{fig:latent-space-dimension}, we show the histogram of the $24^{\text{th}}$ of the 64 latent space dimensions as derived from the auto-encoder run on a sample of spectra generated from the initial prior and second round prior, as shown in Figure \ref{fig:test-case-I-prior-coverage}.
 As can be seen, already at the second inference round, the shape of the histogram evolves towards a gaussian-like shape and is better centered around the observation.

 As discussed above, the auto-encoder includes a decoder that reconstructs the spectrum from its latent representation (hereafter we name the latter spectrum, the reconstructed spectrum).
-This allows for a direct comparison between the simulated spectrum (including Poisson noise), the input spectra model, and the reconstructed spectrum.
+The auto-encoder performance can be assessed by comparing the \cstat\ of simulated spectra versus their input models (without minimization) and their reconstruction (computed from the decoder section of the auto-encoder); good reconstructions should yield comparable \cstat\ with the actual ground-truth spectrum.
 Figure \ref{fig:auto-encoder-reconstruction} provides an illustrative example.
-To assess the reconstruction quality, we compute the \cstat\ of the simulated spectrum with respect to the input model and to the reconstructed spectrum.
 As can be seen, the \cstat\ are comparable, indicating that the auto-encoder has captured the overall shape of the simulated spectrum, but also the narrow line, leaving no apparent residuals around it.

 Figure \ref{fig:parametermapper} illustrates the predictions of the \parameterretriever\ against the five input model parameters.
 A close match between predicted and true values is observed, indicating that the observation is sensitive to all five parameters.
 In contrast, if the observation were insensitive to a given parameter, the reconstruction would appear as a flat line centered around the mean of the parameter prior range (see Appendix \ref{Appendix A}).
 In such a case, the corresponding parameter could be safely frozen during the fit.
 Although not strictly necessary, this type of sanity check offers a practical means of assessing both the effectiveness of the compression and the sensitivity of the observation to each model parameter throughout the inference process.